thomasfinch/CRuntimeFunctionHooker/README.md

 This is mostly an experiment, if you need a function hooking library you should use Cydia Substrate or Substitute as they're much more robust.

 Tested on Mac OS 10.10, 64 bit.
-1000% not guaranteed to work on any other platforms.
+Not guaranteed to work on any other platforms, but definitely could with modifications.